gitter-badger/TdnForgeBundle/Resources/doc/contributing/guidelines.md

 Contributors should keep in mind the following rules when creating pull requests:

-  * You MUST rebase/pull against the `develop` branch (recommended frequently) and squash your commit when submitting.
+  * You SHOULD rebase/pull against the `develop` branch (recommended frequently) and squash your commit when submitting.
     See the [apache git usage] document which explains the why and this [tutorial] which explains the how.
     Extra information about rebasing/reflog can be located in the [rebase documentation] and this [reflog tutorial] respectively